Green Goddess Lotion Recipe

 6. Add Vitamin E or other preservatives and essential oils.
 Pulse the blender a couple of times to incorporate these ingredients.

 7. Pour the lotion into containers, cap, label, and enjoy!
 Store extra containers in the refrigerator to increase the shelf life.
 Use within 6 months.

 You are going to love how soft and hydrated your skin feels with this lotion.
 If you have questions or want help customizing this recipe for your skin, be sure to leave a comment below.
-Better yet, give us a call or visit us at the shop in Prescott.

 To your health,